Email: portico-services@ucl.ac.uk

 - Faculty of Arts & Humanities

-Dr. Vidro’s research at UCL focuses on the history of the Jewish calendar.
-In her current project, “Saadya Gaon's Works on the Jewish Calendar: Near Eastern Sources and Transmission to the West”, funded by the Fritz Thyssen Foundation and led by Prof. Sacha Stern (UCL) and Prof. Ronny Vollandt (LMU), she studies the calendar writings of Saadya Gaon.
-Saadya Gaon was the preeminent scholar and leader of rabbinic Jews in the early tenth century, a period, when the calendar and dates of Jewish festivals were subject to major disagreements and conflicts in the Near East.
-In this project, Nadia will reconstruct and edit the full corpus of Saadyanic calendar writings, and will analyse this corpus against the background of earlier calendar literature and the diffusion of the Rabbanite calendar in later medieval Europe.
+Dr. Vidro’s current project is “Saadya Gaon’s Works on the Jewish Calendar: Near Eastern Sources and Transmission to the West” (2021–2024) funded by the Fritz Thyssen Foundation and led by Prof. Sacha Stern (UCL) and Prof. Ronny Vollandt (LMU).
+Saadya Gaon was the pre-eminent scholar of Judaeo-Arabic culture in the 10th century.
+Nadia reconstructs and edits the full corpus of Saadyanic calendar writings and studies Saadya’s contribution to the development of calendar theory, and the role of his works in fomenting or resolving Near Eastern communal conflicts over the calendar and in the diffusion of the calculated Jewish calendar to the West.

-In 2018-2021 Dr. Vidro worked as a postdoctoral research associate in the project “Qaraite and Rabbanite calendars: Origins, Interaction, and Polemic”, funded by the Fritz Thyssen Foundation and led by Prof. Sacha Stern (UCL) and Prof. Ronny Vollandt (LMU).
-Her research investigated the origins of the Qaraite calendar, and studied the calendar disagreement between Qaraites and Rabbanites, its significances on each side of the debate, and its polemical uses.
-This research also reflected on how people run their lives with different timeframes and calendars, and on the impact this exerts upon the sense of social belonging and identity.
+In 2018–2021 Dr. Vidro worked as a Senior Research Fellow in the project “Qaraite and Rabbanite Calendars: Origins, Interaction, and Polemic”, funded by the Fritz Thyssen Foundation and led by Prof. Sacha Stern (UCL) and Prof. Ronny Vollandt (LMU).
+In her research she investigated the origins of the Qaraite calendar and studied the calendar disagreement between Qaraites and Rabbanites, its significances on each side of the debate, and its polemical uses.
+This research also reflected on how people ran their lives with different timeframes and calendars, and on the impact this exerted upon the sense of social belonging and identity.

-Before joining UCL Dr. Vidro studied and worked in the University of Cambridge (2006–2013), where she specialized in the history of Hebrew linguistics, looking at grammatical manuscripts from the Qaraite school of Hebrew linguistics.
+Before joining UCL in 2013, Dr. Vidro studied and worked in the University of Cambridge (2006–2013), where she specialized in the history of Hebrew linguistics and the transmission of grammatical knowledge between the Muslim and the Jewish cultures.

 Nadia teaches Hebrew, Judaeo-Arabic, medieval Jewish history and courses on the Cairo Genizah